reasad/Star-Wars/README.md

 ## Features

 * Players can choose a desired spaceship and fight against the enemies with it
-* Players can choose threir avater to play with
+* Players can choose their avater to play with
 * Selected spaceship will be given a health which will change everytime it gets a hit or gets a energy booster.
 * Scoreboard gets updated everytime it hits an enemy.
 * The game contains 3 levels with different enemies at each levels.